kinners00/puppet-enterprise-guide/theory_md/intro.md

 These pages contain topics such as: feature and capability overviews, benefits, usecases, how it works and more.
 All topic sections begin with at least 1 reference/theory page.
 Each topic will include some basic "how to" information.

 ### Example Walkthroughs<a href="#example-walkthroughs" aria-hidden="true"></a>
 These are step-by-step guided walkthroughs, from creation to end state.
 These walkthroughs show the process behind creating a configuration, desired state or adhoc automation - rather than only providing an example configuration.
-Task and Plan walkthroughs include Windows and Linux examples, however Windows examples for other walkthroughs will be provided in the future.
-See [Roadmap](#roadmap).
+Task and Plan walkthroughs include Windows and Linux examples.

-# Roadmap<a href="#roadmap" aria-hidden="true"></a>

-* Add additional topics:
-  * Encryption with EYAML
-  * Creating Custom facts
-  * Using Templates
-  * Creating Modules
-  * Leveraging PE API's

-- Video guidance for labs

-* Add more content to <a href="https://github.com/kinners00/puppet-examples/tree/production/examples/puppet-code" target="_blank">Puppet code</a> and <a href="https://github.com/kinners00/puppet-examples/tree/production/examples/plans" target="_blank">Plan</a> examples.

-- Windows based examples for example walkthroughs:
-    - Desired state
-    - Forge module
-    - Roles and profiles
-    - Hiera

 # Who wrote this guide?<a href="#who-wrote-this-guide" aria-hidden="true"></a>